 1. Open a Bank Account

 It is always a good option to separate your business and personal finances.
-A business and savings account will help a business owner to organize revenue and help you plan for the taxes at the end of the year.
+A business and savings account will help a business owner to organize revenue and help plan for taxes at the end of the year.

 2. Record All Income and Expenses